 Keep scrolling to find out my advice on cuts for three types of hair textures and my styling tips!

 Dakota Johnson is the perfect example of a wash-and-go girl with straight hair, and I love that she has the choppy bangs to give her long bob a bit of an edge.

 Let’s just be honest and say it: Wavy-haired ladies have it inherently easier than women with straight or curly hair.
 Their natural texture lends itself to air-drying beautifully, and there will never be a day that beach waves go out of style.
 We are seeing a lot of hair trends lately that are ’60s- and ’70s-inspired, like Zendaya's long waves, and I love that the shag is making a return, but it’s more modern and feminine with a wavy texture.

 You want to bring out your hair’s natural wave or bend, so this is the cut that needs lots of layers starting around lip length and continuing around the whole head.
 This new shag looks fantastic with or without a bang, and it’s longer than the shags of the ’60s, so it gives you more versatility.
 Rosie Huntington-Whitely is a great example.

 Anyone who knows me knows I LOVE a curl!
-When I’m lucky enough to work with a naturally curly-haired client, I rarely go for a blowout—I like to play up the curls and texture as much as possible.
+When I’m lucky enough to work with a naturally curly-haired client I rarely go for a blowout—I like to play up the curls and texture as much as possible.
 If curly hair is cut completely blunt, you can get an A-line or “Christmas tree” effect, but if it’s too layered, the ends can look thin and scraggly.
 I like to keep the layers on the longer side and make sure to cut the layers bluntly with scissors, avoiding razors or thinning shears at all costs!